bigzen/RoboCup_Team/README.md

 # RoboCup_Team
-PD2 is main loop
+PD2 is main loop.
-kickball and PD_controller is packaged functions
+kickball and PD_controller is packaged functions.